TheG-Meister/unsighted-practice/README.md

 # UNSIGHTED Practice Mod
 Unsighted Practice is a mod for 2021 indie metroidvania UNSIGHTED that provides cheats and tools to help speedrunners, glitch hunters and even casual players practice parts of the game.
 Features currently include:
 * A bountiful settings menu with key rebinding and toggles for all features, courtesy of [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager)
+* A variety of cheats
-* Cheats that prevent cog depletion and fish-spot despawning
+    * Prevent cog depletion
+    * Stop fishing spots being used up
+    * Enable the in-built debug menu for even more cheats
+* A primitive save state system
-* 10 primitive save states that store all player data that is saved to the system, as well as some level data
+    * Save states record all data saved to the system, as well as some level data, but not player location
+    * All states are saved as a file on your computer, so they persist between game sessions and can be shared with other players
+    * Named states can be saved and loaded via a menu
+    * Quicksaves can be saved and loaded using hotkeys
 * Hotkeys for resetting combo, reloading the current room and teleporting to the last terminal

 ## Installation